BowenGu0517/Cashrewards/README.md

 - `Cashrewards.Host` manages the backend surface web apis.
 The `MerchantsController` defines all the CRUD endpoints required for the project.

 Frontend:
-- `Cashrewards.Host\ClientApp\src\components` defines all the re-usable functional components
+- `Cashrewards.Host/ClientApp/src/components` defines all the re-usable functional components
-- `Cashrewards.Host\ClientApp\src\containers`defines all the higher level container components
+- `Cashrewards.Host/ClientApp/src/containers`defines all the higher level container components
-- `Cashrewards.Host\ClientApp\src\api` defines all the apis which interact with backend apis
+- `Cashrewards.Host/ClientApp/src/api` defines all the apis which interact with backend apis

 Tests:
 - `Cashrewards.Unit.Test` and `Cashrewards.Funtional.Test` are the unit and functional tests for backend project, by using Xunit, Moq.